raalesir/distributed_trajectories/README.rst

 Provides some basics for manipulation with the descrete distributed trajectories  with the Spark engine

-* Free software: GNU General Public License v3
+* Free software: MIT license
 * Documentation: https://distributed-trajectories.readthedocs.io.